dorktoast/turd/readme.md

 **Contribute to The Useless Repo (Duh)**

-* Your code should compile in the language it's written.
-This is a repo of garbage code, not *garbage* code, you feel me?
-* Make a new file for your submissions.
-The final line of your file should be a comment with the submitter's GH username.
+* The final line of your contribution should be your username.
 * PRs modifying another user's code will not be accepted.
 * Not all PRs will be accepted; I'll try to curate the best of the best.
 * I feel like I don't need to say this, but...use any of this code at your own risk.
 Or like...don't use it at all.
 Please.